AdobeDocs/commerce-extensibility/src/pages/events/api.md

 ## Subscribe to events

-The `PUT /rest/<store_view_code>/V1/eventing/eventSubscribe` endpoint subscribes the event defined in the payload.
+The `POST /rest/<store_view_code>/V1/eventing/eventSubscribe` endpoint subscribes the event defined in the payload.
 The request body has the following format:

 ```json
 {